 How to Drill Down to Understand the Root Cause of Triggering Emotions

-The divorce journey can feel like walking through an emotional minefield–you never know what will trigger an explosion…or do you?
+The divorce journey can feel like walking through an emotional minefield–you never know what triggering emotions may cause an explosion…or do you?

 An emotional trigger occurs when an event, experience, memory, or action rouses a very intense emotional reaction in you that probably would not elicit the same response in another person.
 You might become furious, sad, defensive, guilty, anxious, or emotionally derailed upon facing the triggering event, whereas another person might shrug and not give it another thought.